MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/viewing-threads-and-processes-in-visual-studio.md

 ---
 title: Controlling Threads and Processes in Visual Studio
-description: The procedures shown in this topic require that you have the Windows Driver Kit integrated into Visual Studio. ms.assetid: 5A1F9A59-EFCD-4BC9-BDEC-DED11A184651
+description: The procedures covers Controlling Threads and Processes in Visual Studio. ms.assetid: 5A1F9A59-EFCD-4BC9-BDEC-DED11A184651
 ---